San Francisco International Airport: Terminal 3

-Formerly known as the "North Terminal", Terminal 3 is composed of Boarding Area E with 13 gates (gates E1-E13) and Boarding Area F with 18 gates (gates F5-F22).
+Formerly known as the North Terminal, Terminal 3 comprises Boarding Area E with 13 gates (gates E1-E13) and Boarding Area F with 18 gates (gates F5-F22).
 Terminal 3 is used for United Airlines' domestic flights.
 Mainline United and United Express flights use both boarding areas.

 This $82.44 million terminal was originally designed by San Francisco Airport Architects (a joint venture of John Carl Warnecke and Associates, Dreyfuss + Blackford Architecture, and minority architects).
 The groundbreaking ceremony for the North Terminal was held on April 22, 1971, and Boarding Area F opened in 1979 and Boarding Area E opened in 1981.
 All terminals (except the International Terminal) were redesignated by number starting October 1, 2001.

-A solar roof was installed in 2007 with sufficient generating capacity to power all Terminal 3 lights during the day.
+A solar roof was installed in 2007 with sufficient generating capacity to power all the lights in Terminal 3 during the day.
 American Airlines and Air Canada occupied Boarding Area E until it closed for refurbishment in 2011 under the airport's FY 2010/11 – FY 2014/15 Capital Plan.
-Designed by Gensler, the renovation included architectural enhancements, structural renovations, replacement of HVAC systems, roof repair, and new carpeting.
+Designed by Gensler, the renovation included architectural enhancements, structural work, HVAC system replacement, roof repair, and new carpeting.
 Initial modest renovation plans were replaced by a more ambitious project after the popularity of the remodeling of Terminal 2.
 After the completion of the project, Boarding Area E reopened on January 28, 2014, followed by Terminal 3 East on November 18.
 The project moved one gate from Boarding Area F to Boarding Area E to provide a total of ten aircraft parking positions at T3E.
 Following a 2019 renumbering of all gates at SFO, three additional gates moved from Boarding Area F to Boarding Area E, with the latter now containing 13 gates.

 In 2020, airport officials postponed a planned renovation for Terminal 3 West.
-After a four year delay, the $2.6 billion project broke ground in 2024.
+After a four-year delay, the $2.6 billion project broke ground in 2024.
 It will seismically retrofit part of Terminal 3, add international arrivals capabilities to up to four gates, renovate the check-in lobby, and expand the security checkpoint.
 The project also includes a replacement of the "bouncy" moving walkway in Terminal 3 that was installed in the 1970s using one continuous section of rubber.

 There are two United Clubs in Terminal 3—one near the rotunda for Boarding Area F and another at the beginning of Boarding Area E. Terminal 3 also houses the American Express Centurion Lounge, located across from Gate F2.